lbl-srg/obc/specification/source/codeGeneration.rst

 When translating CDL to a control product lines, a translator may want to conduct certain substitutions.
-Some of these substitutions can change the control response, in which case the verification that checks whether the actual implementation conforms to the specification may fail.
+Some of these substitutions can change the control response, which can cause the verification that checks whether the actual implementation conforms to the specification to fail.

-This section therefore explains how certain substitutions can be performed in a way that allows passing the certification tests.
+This section therefore explains how certain substitutions can be performed in a way that allows passing the formal verification.
 (How verification tests will be conducted will be specified later in 2018, but essentially we will require that the control response from the actual control implementation is within a certain tolerance of the control response